Bay of Ieranto

-The Bay of Ieranto is a rocky cove between Punta Campanella and Punta Penna, is the pearl of the Marine Protected Area and can be reached only on foot.
-With its pristine beauty, it is among the most picturesque areas of Massa Lubrense.
+The Bay of Ieranto is a rocky cove between Punta Campanella and Punta Penna, it is the pearl of the Marine Protected Area, and can only be reached on foot or by kayak.
+With its unspoiled beauty, it is one of the most evocative places in Massa Lubrense.

 The bay is protected by the FAI (Italian Environment Fund) which offers guided tours and activities in nature.

-Continuing the walk, you’ll reach the crest of a sense and from here you can admire scenery of incomparable beauty: to the right, Punta Campanella and Capri with Faraglioni; to the left, the Gulf of Salerno till Punta Licosa, the Amalfi Coast and the islands; at the center, the Bay of Ieranto.
+The trees gradually begin to thin out and make way for the typical vegetation of the Mediterranean scrub.
+Continuing the journey, you reach the Sprito ridge from where you can admire a scenery of incomparable beauty: on the right, Punta Campanella and Capri with its Faraglioni; on the left, the Gulf of Salerno up to Punta Licosa, with the Amalfi Coast and the islands; in the center, the Bay of Ieranto.

-At this point the path forks: to the left a path leads to Puna Penna, which offers a splendid panorama, and to the Tower of Montalto.
-From the tower the view sweeps from Capri to the islands Li Galli and get lost in the Gulf of Salerno.
-This area is managed by the FAI (Fondo Ambiente Italiano), which offers guided tours and various activities.
+At this point the path forks: on the left, a dirt path leads to Punta Penna and to the Torre di Montalto.
+From the top of the tower, the gaze can range from Capri to Li Galli and get lost in the Gulf of Salerno.
+The old premises of the former Italsider quarry are now the headquarters of the FAI, which offers guided tours and various activities.

-The descent on the right leads to the beach of Ieranto through an old staircase; the small beach, also called Marinella, is enclosed among limestone cliffs, with a backdrop of white pebbles that reflects the colors of the surrounding vegetation.
-The main beach is not accessible by land, you can see it from the sea (swimming or canoeing) but not reach it, due to the danger of falling boulders.
+The descent on the right leads instead to the small beach of Ieranto via an old staircase; this small beach, also known as Marinella, is set among limestone rocks, with a backdrop of white pebbles reflecting the colors of the surrounding vegetation.
+The large beach is not accessible by land, it can be seen from the sea (swimming, canoeing or with authorized boats), but it is not possible to stop there due to the danger of falling rocks.

 From Marina del Cantone you can visit the bay by kayak.